greenm01/porc/README.md

 Use the -h flag for help!

-Use sox to convert output .wav to raw 32 bit IEEE floating point if necessary, or to merge left and right channels into a stereo .wav

-	sox leq48.wav -t f32 leq48.bin
-    sox -M le148.wav req48.wav output.wav
+PORC has been tested successfully on both Linux and Windows 7 with Python 2.7.
+Linux depenency install is fairly straightforward.
+Windows install packages are available for all dependencies.

 Target Response
 ===============

 The default target curve for PORC is flat.
 Included in the data directory are a number of target curves.
-Experiment to suit your listening preferences (I prefer tact30f.txt, bk-48.txt, and pa-48.0.0.txt).
+Experiment to suit your listening preferences (I prefer tact30f.txt, bk-48.txt).

-The B&K House Curve is a good place to start.
-Read "Relevant loudspeaker tests in studios in Hi-Fi dealers' demo rooms in the home etc," Figure 5: http://www.bksv.com/doc/17-197.pdf
+For further reference, the B&K House Curve is a good place to start.
+Read "Relevant loudspeaker tests in studios in Hi-Fi dealers' demo rooms in the home etc.," Figure 5: http://www.bksv.com/doc/17-197.pdf

 PC Convolution
 ==============

+Suggestions:

-Windows (foobar 2000)
+Windows (foobar2000 convolver)
-Linux (jconvolver w/ jcgui)
+Linux (jconvolver w/ jcgui & Jack)

+You may need to merge left and right channels into a single stereo .wav

+    sox -M le148.wav req48.wav equalizer.wav

 OpenDRC Convolution
 ===================

+Use sox to convert output .wav to raw 32 bit IEEE floating point mono for the left & right channels

+	sox leq48.wav -t f32 leq48.bin
+	sox req48.wav -t f32 req48.bin

 TODO
 ====

-	Update this page with better documentation
+	Update this page with better documentation!